Sundhnúkagígar eruptions Reykjanes

 2024 Grindavík state of emergency and eruptions

-Update September 2024: The sixth eruption started on 22 August at at the Sundhnúkagígar crater row and has finished on 5 September.
+Update November 2024: The sixth eruption at the Sundhnúkagígar crater row started on 22 August and finished on 5 September.
 The area around Grindavík and the Sundhnúkagígar eruption site remains closed.
 Volcanic unrest and land uplift continues in the Svartsengi area north of Grindavík.
 This could lead to yet another eruption or dike intrusion in the coming months.
 Veður (the Icelandic Met Office) gives frequent updates on the current situation.

-This map below shows the Sundhnúkagígar lava fields from December 2023 to September 2024 and the current danger zone (updated on 10 September 2024).
+The map below shows the Sundhnúkagígar lava fields from December 2023 to September 2024 and the current danger zone (updated on 12 November 2024).

 The Sundhnúkagígar eruption near Grindavík on 16 March 2024.
 Photo: Almannavarnir.